Torsion spring: Torsion balance

 To measure the unknown force, the spring constant of the torsion fiber must first be known.
 This is difficult to measure directly because of the smallness of the force.
 Cavendish accomplished this by a method widely used since: measuring the resonant vibration period of the balance.
 If the free balance is twisted and released, it will oscillate slowly clockwise and counterclockwise as a harmonic oscillator, at a frequency that depends on the moment of inertia of the beam and the elasticity of the fiber.
 Since the inertia of the beam can be found from its mass, the spring constant can be calculated.

 Coulomb first developed the theory of torsion fibers and the torsion balance in his 1785 memoir, Recherches theoriques et experimentales sur la force de torsion et sur l'elasticite des fils de metal &c.
 This led to its use in other scientific instruments, such as galvanometers, and the Nichols radiometer which measured the radiation pressure of light.
 In the early 1900s gravitational torsion balances were used in petroleum prospecting.
 Today torsion balances are still used in physics experiments.
-In 1987, gravity researcher A.H.
-Cook wrote:
+In 1987, gravity researcher A. H. Cook wrote:

 The most important advance in experiments on gravitation and other delicate measurements was the introduction of the torsion balance by Michell and its use by Cavendish.
-It has been the basis of all the most significant experiments on gravitation ever since.
+It has been the basis of all the most significant experiments on gravitation ever since.In the Eötvös experiment, a torsion balance was used to prove the equivalence principle - the idea that inertial mass and gravitational mass are one and the same.